slatedocs/slate/source/includes/_object-reference.md

 }
 ```

+This section describes the metadata of a variable as exposed across HTTP, both expected response values and valid input values.

 #### Variable types

 The "type" of a Variable is a string which defines the superset of values from which the variable may draw.
 The type governs not only the set of values but also their syntax.
 (See below.)